Saturday, May 1, 2010

 'Summer Romance'

-Very vigorous, reaching up to 2.6 x 2 feet in size.
+Very vigorous, reaching up to 2.6 x 2 feet in size, in 2 years a clump can be up to 1.7 feet wide.
 Shorter in height, it makes a great groundcover if densely planted.

 The intense violet-pink flowers are borne on upright clusters, up to 3 x 1.2 inches in size.
 The flowers are generally more abundant than on the species.